tonymullen/ups-website/src/partials/s17se/hw/hw1-JavaScript-description.html.md

 ## Grade weighting & lateness

 This assignment has a weight of 1 within the individual assignments portion of your overall grade.
 This assignment will be accepted for partial credit up to 4 days late, with a penalty of 20% per day.

-## Submission & lateness

- Submit this assignment by uploading a screenshot of your profile page showing your name and your acquired skill to the [assignment's Moodle page](https://moodle.pugetsound.edu/moodle/mod/assign/view.php?id=336593).